 I always thought I was an introvert who couldn’t deal with the draining nature of people.
 Now I see that people are overwhelming to me because of my ADHD.
 But now that I have more dopamine in my brain, I have a greater desire to see the people I love instead of avoiding them.

 I know Adderall doesn’t work for everyone — and that’s okay.
 For some people in recovery, it can feel triggering, especially if you took stimulants in active addiction.
 I’d be lying if I said I don’t get reminders of what that was like on this medication.
 But I’m also someone who likes to challenge dominant points of view in recovery.

 My philosophy is that we’re all different, requiring different interventions to meet our individual needs.
 I also believe in the right to self-determine and that we have control over our recovery process.
 I’m capable of making decisions that are best for me, and I believe other people in recovery have this right, too.

 I believe the risk of abusing my ADHD medication is low.
 I don’t buy into the stigmatizing view that people with substance use disorders are always motivated to take drugs.
 There’s zero motivation to avoid or escape a life that I’ve worked so hard to rebuild.
 And, as a precaution, I have been completely open with my mental health provider about being in recovery.
 I take my medication as prescribed and schedule bi-weekly appointments to regularly check-in.

 I finally know what it’s like to thrive in recovery… and it feels wonderful.

-Ready to talk to a treatment specialist?
-Contact us today at (800) 662-HELP (4357) to learn about our flexible treatment programs for drug and alcohol addiction.
+Get help today at 800-681-1058 (Who Answers?) to learn about flexible treatment programs for drug and alcohol addiction.

 Photos courtesy of Shutterstock.